Boloram Das

 Boloram Das (Balram) is an Indian actor who has appeared in Hindi, English and Assamese films.
-He is best known his roles in Badlapur Boys, Gabbar is Back and High Jack.
+He is best known for his roles in Badlapur Boys, Gabbar is Back and High Jack.

 Early life and education

 Das was born in Guwahati, Assam.
 He completed his early education from Lal Singh Academy, Kharghuli, Guwahati, Assam and graduated in biochemistry from B. Borooah College, Guwahati, Assam.
 He had an interest in acting from childhood.
 He was associated with theatre group JYOTI from a young age and always wanted to pursue a career in acting.
 He acted in plays under his Guru Balin Chaudhury, Dilip Sharma, Neelu Chakrabarty and Bhupen Borkotoky.
 In 1992 he was awarded Best Child Actor in the 25th Allahabad Theatre Festival.
 He achieved the Gold Medal in Mimicry during Assam Youth Festival organized by Guwahati University.

 After completing his graduation in 2004 he moved to Delhi with the hope of joining the National School of Drama.
 Though he failed to gain admission on the first attempt he continued to work in Delhi as a sales executive for a software company while working improve his language skills.
 He gained admission on this second attempt in 2006.
 After graduating from NSD, Das joined the National School of Drama Repertory Company and worked there for six months as a B grade artist.

 In the year 2010 Boloram das joined Wizcraft International Company which started its new venture Kingdom of dreams in Gurgaon (Haryana).
 He worked as an actor in the musical play "Zangoora".
 During his time with Wizcraft he acted in around 800 shows before finally moving to Mumbai in 2013 to try his luck in Bollywood.
 He has acted in almost 30 plays.
 Das made his mark in theatre not only as an actor but as a director too having directed three plays: "Romeo and Juliet", "Mayongor Bez" and "Miss Julie".